Talley Student Union

 Date of Completion: December 2014

 Designer: Duda/ Paine Architects + MHTN Architects + Cooper Carry, Stanford White (Engineers)

-- One of the most significant improvements to the Talley Student Center is its use of a high efficiency mechanical system.
-It was sized appropriately after the building was studied in a virtual energy model, which calculated energy consumption for heating and cooling.
+- One of the most significant improvements is the use of a high efficiency mechanical system sized appropriately after the building was studied in a virtual energy model, which calculated energy consumption for heating and cooling.

-- Rain gardens located along the north lawn will slow water shed and filter it back into the water table before it is diverted into municipal storm drains.
+- Rain gardens located along the north lawn slow stormwater runoff and filter it back into the water table before it is diverted into municipal storm drains.

 - A wide array of exterior and interior environmentally responsible materials have been utilized and many are made from high concentrations of recycled content.

 - The existing structure of the building was reused to reduce construction waste and the use of new materials.

 - All wood used in millwork was sourced locally and certified by the Forest Stewardship Council (FSC).

 - Recycling sorting stations are located throughout the building and site.

 - The new Talley Student Union is part of the campus transit system.
 Public and campus transit are located strategically to reduce the amount of automotive use.